NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 On the Pila-Wilkie theorem. [<a href="http://neerbhardwaj.github.io/files/On%20the%20Pila-Wilkie%20theorem.pdf" target="_blank">pdf</a>, <a href="https://arxiv.org/abs/2010.14046" target=_blank>arXiv</a>]
-: with Lou van den Dries, <i>Accepted, pending minor revisions</i>.
+: with Lou van den Dries, <i>Accepted</i>, pending minor revisions.
 : <br>
 : <i> This expository paper gives an account of the Pila-Wilkie counting theorem and some of its extensions and generalizations.
 We use semialgebraic cell decomposition to simplify part of the original proof.
 Included are complete treatments of a result due to Pila and Bombieri and of the o-minimal Yomdin-Gromov theorem that are used in this proof. </i>